lipp/zbus/README.md

 ### Registration
 zbus members must register routes to subscribe to notifications or to provide services (methods).
 A route consists of an expression (a [Lua pattern](http://www.lua.org/pil/20.2.html)) and a zeromq-socket-url (aka [zeromq-endpoint](http://api.zeromq.org/2-1:zmq-connect)).
 The broker provides a so called **registration socket (default url: "tcp://*:33329", type ZMQ_REP)**, which accepts registration requests.
 These are the registration calls:

-- **url** returns a free local socket url from the pool.
- + params: none
- + return: (local) zeromq url to use for replier or listener socket
 - **replier_open** registers a new (method) replier socket.
-The broker opens a zeromq dealer (ZMQ_XREQ) to specified url.
+The broker binds a zeromq dealer (ZMQ_XREQ) to the url returned.
- + params: url
- + return: none
+ + return: a url to connect to
 - **replier_close** unregisters a previously opened (method) replier socket and closes the zeromq dealer.
  + params: url